 While Bern lies slightly off the popular tourist route, it is one of the best places to visit in Switzerland, if you are looking to see more culture of the country.

 Visitors enjoy sightseeing in Old City Bern that has many landmarks such as Zytglogge, a medieval clock tower with moving figurines; The Bern Minster, a Swiss Gothic cathedral built during the reformation era; and many typical Swiss fountains – the most famous of them is “Kindlifresserbrunnen” which is literally translated “child eating fountain.

-The unsettling figure portrays a man eating babies out of a bag – Read more about this sculpture and other things to do in Bern in my guide.
+The unsettling figure portrays a man eating babies out of a bag – Read more about this sculpture and other things to do in Bern, Switzerland.

-PRO TIP: Use public fountains in Switzerland to fill up your water bottle.
+PRO TIP: Use public fountains to fill up your water bottle.
 Tap water in this country is very high quality, so you can save money instead of buying bottled water.